Waste Reduction: Waste Prevention World

 How to Start Recycling Paper.
 To start a recycling program, determine which material you want to recycle, find someone to pick up the material, put recycling bins around your office, and get staff to participate.
 That is "all" there is to it.
 Having commitment from your management to encourage staff will help.
 But it is even more important to have management participate.
 For a more through exploration of how to start, see Creating a Paper Reduction Campaign In Your Office.

 Yellow pages directories generally have recycling vendors who will pick up your recyclables.
 Look under headings such as recycling, refuse, waste disposal, etc. One yellow page directory has a heading called, Waste Disposal Reduction and Recycling.
 Call around to see who can offer you the best pickup service.
 Each vendor will have their own requirements and conditions.
 Schedules and prices can be negotiated.
 Sample contracts are also available for download from the Waste Prevention Information Exchange, a program of CalRecycle.
 Most vendors will supply large bins to keep in the yard.
 Some will provide smaller bins to place around the office.
 The types of services provided by local recycling vendors varies throughout the state.
 Shop around and compare.
 You can buy your own bins if need be.
-See the list of bin manufactures.
+See the About Composting Bins page.

 Some counties and cities have recycling coordinators who can help you.
 To find the recycling coordinator in your community, look in the government section of your phone directory.
 The public works department for your county or city is the most likely place to find the recycling coordinator.
 Also see The Waste Prevention Information Exchange's page on Local Contacts for Waste Prevention and Recycling.